ControlledChaos/sitecore/README.md

 [https://www.acf-extended.com](https://www.acf-extended.com)

-### Post Types & Taxonomies

-Documentaion coming.

 ### Editor Options

 If the plugin is used with WordPress 5.0 or higher then it provides various content editing options.
 Set the block editor or the rich text editor as default.
 Allow users to choose their editor preference to override the default editor.
 In networks, all site administrators to override editor defaults.

-### Admin Pages Framework

-Easily add administration pages, including settings pages, as top-level menu entries or submenu entries.
+### Base Classes

+Included are several base classes for adding features for your website project.
 Simply extend the relevant class.
-Sample, starter files for each are provided to copy, rename, and provide details.
+Sample, starter files for each are provided to copy, rename, and develop for your needs.

-### Settings API Framework

-In the works.
+These classes include:

+* Register post types
+* Register taxonomies
+* Admin pages
+* Admin subpages
+* Title filters
+* Content filters
+* ACF options pages
+* ACF options subpages

 ### User Options, Roles, & Capabilities